Khushi152005/CV_Project/README.md

 Computer Vision Algorithms
-This project contains implementations of various computer vision algorithms in Jupyter Notebooks.
+This project contains implementations of various computer vision algorithms using OpenCV and Python.
+Each notebook demonstrates a different feature detection or image matching technique. car1.png car2.png mou1.jpg mou2.jpg chess.jpg corner.jpg

-Project Structure
-car1.png
-car2.png
 SIFT.ipynb

-img8.jpeg
-Shi-Tomasi Detection

-img1.jpeg
 Harris.ipynb
+Shi_Tomasi.ipynb

 Notebooks
+SIFT.ipynb:
-SIFT.ipynb: Implementation of the Scale-Invariant Feature Transform (SIFT) algorithm.
+Implements Scale-Invariant Feature Transform (SIFT) to detect and match keypoints between two images.
+➤ Images Used: car1.png, car2.png

+Harris.ipynb:
-Harris.ipynb: Implementation of the Harris Corner Detection algorithm.
+Applies Harris Corner Detection algorithm to identify corners in an image.
-RANSAC.ipynb: Implementation of the RANSAC for image stitching Images image1.jpg,image2.jpg: Image for SIFT algorithm. mou1.jpg, moi22.jpg: Example image for RANSAC image stitching algorithm. chess.jpg:Additional image for Harris Corner detection algorithm.
+➤ Image Used: img1.jpeg

+Shi_Tomasi.ipynb:
+Utilizes the Shi-Tomasi corner detection (Good Features to Track) to highlight strong corners.
+➤ Image Used: img8.jpeg

-Requirements
+🛠️ Requirements
-To run the notebooks, you need the following:
+Make sure the following libraries are installed:

 Python 3.x

+OpenCV (with contrib module for SURF)

+NumPy

+Matplotlib

 Jupyter Notebook
-OpenCV
-NumPy
+pip install opencv-contrib-python matplotlib numpy

-Usage
+▶️ Usage
-Clone the repository.
-Open the desired notebook in Jupyter Notebook.
+Open the repository in Jupyter Notebook.

-Run the cells to see the algorithm in action.
+Run any of the .ipynb notebooks to see the algorithm visualizations.

+Make sure the required images are present in the same directory.